 You have already purchased this score.
-To download and print the PDF file of this score, click the 'Download & Print' button above.
+To download and print the PDF file of this score, click the 'Print' button above the score.
 The purchases page in your account also shows your items available to print.

 This score is free!

 This score is available free of charge.
-Just click the 'Download & Print' button above.
+Just click the 'Print' button above the score.

 In memory of a brief journey through the county of Kent on a bright early Spring morning, I wanted to compose something English but not “pastoral-folksong English”.
 Therefore I decided to base a piece on that most English phenomenon : “change ringing” of church bells in which a certain number of bells are rung in all possible permutations.
 The title refers to a small amount of something as in the title of the first chapter of Dorothy Sayers “The Nine Tailors” :